(Post 5/9 in a series)

 - The pre-frontal cortex, through attunement and social engagement with others, integrates our experience of self and others with other people’s experience of self and others, including us.
 Brains develop in interactions with other brains, and the pre-frontal cortex allows us to learn how to live life resiliently from people close to us as well as from mentors, role models, literary and historical figures.
 We can take in their resilience and use it to inform and expand ours.

 - The pre-frontal cortex allows us to integrate various levels of consciousness, from clear spacious awareness in the moment, not hooked anywhere, to moments of awareness of being with experience in the moment, often many at a time, to moments of recognition of being embedded in an experience, caught in the moment, believing this moment, this state, is the only state that’s true.

 It is those many modes of neural integration from the pre-frontal cortex that promotes – is, in fact, the neural substrate of – resilience.

 See the next article in the series, The Neuroscience of Resilience: Response Flexibility

-(This is an permission granted adaptation of the June 2010 newsletter by Linda Graham, MFT, with permission).0
+(This is a permission granted adaptation of the June 2010 newsletter by Linda Graham, MFT.)1